 LED Lights: Can they fight crime too?

-Plus, cities that switch over to LED streetlights can plow the money they save on electricity back into essential services, like police.
-Seattle, which has already installed about 20,000 more energy efficient streetlights, estimates it has saved the city about $1 million.
+Plus, cities that switch over to LED streetlights can put the money they save on electricity, back into essential services like police.
+Seattle, which has already installed about 20,000 LED streetlights, estimates it has saved the city about $1 million.
 That could fund 8 to 10 more police officers, in vehicles, making streets safer.